ryanwinchester/slack_elixir/README.md

 This is for creating Slack applications or bots in Elixir.

+### Why?

+The existing libraries I was looking at use the deprecated RTM API, and no longer work with new apps or bots.

+### What?

-To listen for subscribed events, it uses **Socket Mode** to connect to Slack, which has some restrictions, so please read up on that.
+To listen for subscribed events, it uses [**Socket Mode**](https://api.slack.com/apis/connections/socket) to connect to Slack.
+It has some pros and cons, so please [read up on it](https://api.slack.com/apis/connections/socket) (and pay attention to the info blocks).

-It's a relatively thin wrapper, which keeps it flexible and easy to maintain, but it does mean there are less conveniences than a full bot/app framework/SDK.
+It's a relatively thin wrapper, which keeps it flexible and easy to maintain.

+### How

+ - connects to Slack using a websocket connection to listen for your event subscriptions.
+ - uses the [Web API](https://api.slack.com/web) to send messages, etc.
+ - uses dynamically supervised gen servers to handle each channel's message rate-limiting with a message queue per channel.

 ## Installation